XuKuangzhe/Urban-Inertia-Diagnostic-Protocol/README.md

 ## 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.
 This ensures the protocol remains open and adaptable for the global research community.

-Contact: Kuangzhe Xu Cyberspace Security University of China
+Contact: Kuangzhe Xu(xu@csuc.edu.cn) / Cyberspace Security University of China